 I know from my own experience that there is the feeling that ‘this is MY computer and I don’t want it to control me!’ and we try to force Linux to behave like Windows.
 The desire is to override, or get rid of the security.
 It is far better to understand the foundation of Linux and use it properly.
 One good reason to keep permissions controlled is it keeps the user from accidentally doing something that messes up the operating system.
 It also protect us from unwanted intrusions into our computer.

-To understand the security system one needs to understand that every file and directory has three types of access.
+To understand the security system one needs to know every file and directory has three types of access.
 One can read, write, and execute a file.
-There are also three ‘user types’; owner, group, and others.
+There three ‘user types’, owner, group, and others.

 Every file has permissions.
 In technical terms it is nine bits and each binary bit represents a function and are set using Octal numbers.